turtlemonvh/blanket/README.md

 - other UI
     - add primitive main dashboard with recent activity
+    - add ability to reconfigure and restart
+    - add ability to add new task types
 - allow progress by writing to a .progress file (a single integer followed by an arbitrary string) in addition to curl
 - stream logfiles (long polling / websockets)
     - at least serve them up